leonjalfon1/azure-pipelines-operator/README.md

 # **NOTE: THIS PROJECT IS CURRENTLY IN DEVELOPMENT**
 ---

+The Azure Pipelines Operator is an open source project designed, developed and maintained by the Devops Team at **Sela Group**.

 ## Description

 The Azure Pipelines Operator will allow you to configure a full and scalable build infrastructure in kubernetes by creating on-demand build agents by request.
-It's an open source project designed, developed and maintained by the Devops Team at **Sela Group**.

 ## How It Works